noahehall/theBookOfNoah/0current/aws/0networking.md

   - network ACL: allows all in/out traffic

 - use cases: where all ec2 instances get dumped if they arent assigned to a vpc

+## creating VPCs

+- vpc templates: create VPC architecture based on almost any network design
+  - click `launch vpc wizard` on the vpc dashboard
+  - `vpc with a single subnet`
+  - `vpc with public and private subnets`
+  - `vpc with public and private subnets and hardware vpn access`
+  - `vpc with a private subnet only and hardware vpn access`

 ## route 53